Schroeder-Group/3_Imputation-Workshop/README.md

 # Imputation-Workshop

-This document provides basic guidelines on how to perform genotype imputation on ancient DNA datasets using a Snakemake workflow.
+This document provides basic guidelines for performing genotype imputation on ancient DNA datasets using a Snakemake workflow.

 ## Pre-processing